jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 ```

-# Roadmap and history
+# History
 Short term roadmap: this was my first PHP extension (fork) for iTop, somewhere in 2015.
 Initially for a minor improvement only, but it grew over time.
 It works, but the code was not "by the book".

-At the end of 2019, a refactoring attempt is being made.
+At the end of 2019, a refactoring attempt has been made.

-It will keep the current options and datamodel.
+## Roadmap

-Also expect an **optional** link to the **ContactMethod** class you find in this repository, so a caller can have multiple e-mail addresses.
+* Expect an **optional** link to the **ContactMethod** class you find in this repository, so a caller can have multiple e-mail addresses.
+* Password field will be reviewed.

 Other new features may be proposed, but are currently not planned.

-Password field will be reviewed.

 # Basics about policies